WWE News: Family Worried About Former Champ’s Mental Health After Sex Tape Leak

 — SarayaKnight (@RealsarayaK) March 20, 2017

-Even though the leak was no fault of Paige’s, WWE does have a morality clause in every superstar’s contract and some have thought this could result in her firing.
-Paige has said that this content was stolen from her and that she had nothing to do with it being revealed to the world.
+Even though the leak was no fault of Paige’s, WWE does have a morality clause in every superstar’s contract, and some have thought this could result in her firing.
+Paige has said that this content was stolen from her, and she had nothing to do with it being revealed to the world.

 Sports Keeda has a good point that firing Paige now would likely hurt the film being made by The Rock and jeopardize the entire project.
 If anything, this has brought a lot of extra attention to Paige and will only bring more to the film when it is time for its release.

-Brad Maddox is no longer with WWE and Summer Rae has insisted the photos revealed to be of her were not legitimate.
-Last night on Monday Night Raw, Xavier Woods appeared with The New Day in a taped backstage segment and the leaked photos were even jokingly mentioned.
+Brad Maddox is no longer with WWE, and Summer Rae has insisted the photos revealed to be of her were not legitimate.
+Last night on Monday Night Raw, Xavier Woods appeared with The New Day in a taped backstage segment, and the leaked photos were even jokingly mentioned.

-As of now, it appears as if WWE may bring about no disciplinary action to Woods or Paige or Summer, but that still remains to be seen.
+As of now, it appears as if WWE may not bring disciplinary action against Woods or Paige or Summer, but that still remains to be seen.

 Personal and private photos of mine were stolen and unfortunately they were shared publicly without my consent.